-Gavin Kelly is chief executive of the Resolution Trust and chair of the Living Wage Commission.
-He is a leading media commentator on economics and public policy, writing for the Guardian, Financial Times and other outlets as well as being a regular blogger for the New Statesman.
+Gavin Kelly is Chair of the Resolution Foundation, Chief Executive of the Resolution Trust, and leading media commentator on economics and public policy – writing for the Guardian, FT and other outlets as well as being a regular blogger for the New Statesman.
 He covers a wide range of issues spanning economic policy, low pay, welfare reform, public services and social mobility.
-He joined the Resolution Foundation from No 10 Downing Street where he worked as Deputy Chief of Staff.
-He spent over a decade in Whitehall and was a member of the Council of Economic Advisors at HMT, the Senior Advisor to the Secretary of State at the Department for Education and the Department for Communities and Local Government, Deputy Head of the Prime Minister’s Strategy Unit and a member of the No 10 Policy Unit.
+He is a former Deputy Chief of Staff at No 10 Downing Street.
+He spent over a decade in Whitehall and was a member of the Council of Economic Advisors at HMT, the Senior Advisor to the Secretary of State at the Department for Education and the Department for Communities and Local Government, Deputy Head of the Prime Minister’s Strategy Unit, and a member of Tony Blair’s Policy Unit.
 Before working in government he taught economics and politics at the University of Sheffield where he received his doctorate.
-He sits on the advisory board of a number of organisations including The Washington Centre for Equitable Growth, Policy Bristol and SPERI at the University of Sheffield.
+He sits on the advisory board of a number of organisations including The Washington Centre for Equitable Growth, Policy Bristol, and SPERI at the University of Sheffield.

 Events featuring this speaker